 We Will Harbor You: A History of Minnesota's Battered Womens'

-60 min DVD (work in progress see www.wewillharboryou.com)
+60 min DVD (work in progress —see the earlier title and fundraising efforts at www.wewillharboryou.com)

 Documentary produced with Terri Hawthorne, on the history of this '70's movement, which began with a consciousness-raising group and a hotline, and led to the founding of Women's Advocates, the first battered women's shelter in the country - on Grand Avenue in St. Paul, MN.
 We want to share the phenomenon of how it happened in the women's own voices.
 We will track 40 years of leadership and innovation in Minnesota, as it turned heads, hearts and systems across the world.
 Available mid 2014.

 2012 DIRECTOR/EDITOR Minnesota Potters: Sharing the Fire 60 min DVD